Sampling Location of MSAA

 one sampling per pixel

-When MSAA uses nn subsamples per pixel, the number of covered subsamples among the total nn subsamples determines how much the pixel color contributes to the framebuffer.
-However, it does not imply that the fragment shader should run nn times per pixel for shading.
+When MSAA uses subsamples per pixel, the number of covered subsamples among the total subsamples determines how much the pixel color contributes to the framebuffer.
+However, it does not imply that the fragment shader should run times per pixel for shading.
 In fact, MSAA computes the surface’s shade once per pixel and shares this result among the subsamples.
-Pixels have nn sample locations per fragment, each with their own color and z-depth, but the fragment shader is evaluated only once for each object fragment applied to the pixel.
+Pixels have sample locations per fragment, each with their own color and z-depth, but the fragment shader is evaluated only once for each object fragment applied to the pixel.

 sampling outside of the primitive